ktaranov/sqlserver-kit/Articles/README.md

 [The BCP (Bulk Copy Program) command in action]:https://www.sqlshack.com/bcp-bulk-copy-program-command-in-action/
 [Measuring Query Execution Time]:https://www.scarydba.com/2018/08/13/measuring-query-execution-time/
 [How to Check Performance on a New SQL Server]:https://www.brentozar.com/archive/2018/08/how-to-check-performance-on-a-new-sql-server/
+[Questions About Kerberos and SQL Server That You Were Too Shy to Ask]:https://www.red-gate.com/simple-talk/sql/database-administration/questions-about-kerberos-and-sql-server-that-you-were-too-shy-to-ask/